svmszcck/react-test-app/README.md

 # Details

-I tried to follow DRY, SOLID principles.
+I tried to follow **DRY, SOLID** principles.

 I have used caching in a lot of parts with the help of **useMemo, useEffect** hooks.

-Common(shared) types are in the "types.ts" file.
+Common(shared) types are in the **types.ts** file.
 Component specific types are directly in the component files.

 App is responsive.
 You can test it on mobile screens :)

 I have used slug values in the url for better SEO.

-I have added a global Error Boundary to catch some possible errors in the component tree.
+I have added a global **Error Boundary** to catch some possible errors in the component tree.

-There is an helper component called ScrollTop.tsx which scrolls the page to top then the route changes.
+There is an helper component called **ScrollTop.tsx** which scrolls the page to top then the route changes.

 I have created a Loading Indicator component while the data is being loaded behind the scenes.
 For example backdrop images are too big in size, therefore I have created an helper function called **imageAsyncLoader** which waits for the image to be rendered on DOM(It is an async function which returns a promise).
 Therefore that will prevent flickering etc. in slow networks.
 You can check it here: **utils/general/general.ts**